Lift As You Climb

 At Louisiana Tech, Carroll has different responsibilities.
 In addition to being a student, she sits as the business diversity chair of the National Society of Black Engineers.
 Her position in the organization requires her to recruit as many people as possible to help with neighborhood cleanups and recycling drives.

-This year, Covid-19 has impacted her work because she was unable to have in-person meetings on campus.
-Thankfully, the organization could still complete neighborhood cleanups and recycling drives because they are outside and people can work socially distanced.
+COVID-19 has impacted that work because she was unable to have in-person meetings on campus.
+Thankfully, the organization could still complete neighborhood cleanups and recycling drives because they are outside, and people can work socially distanced.

-Carroll’s philosophy is “lift as you climb” and hopes that in the future, the work for environmental sustainability never ends.
+Carroll’s philosophy is “lift as you climb” and hopes that the work for environmental sustainability will never end.
 She believes that mentorship is important for academic, professional, and environmental success.
 Whenever she recruits students for her volunteer efforts, she teaches the importance of leaving the environment healthy for the generations that come after us.